Skip to main content

 GRANT EXECUTE ON FUNCTION aws_s3.query_export_to_s3(query text, bucket text, file_path text, region text, options text, OUT rows_uploaded bigint, OUT files_uploaded bigint, OUT bytes_uploaded bigint) TO "myUser";

-• g.
-Paste the policy below.
-Change QRVEY_DEPLOYMENT to the Qrvey deployment name.
+g.
+Paste the policy below, replacing QRVEY_DEPLOYMENT with the Qrvey deployment name.

 {